MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 - "Learn how to use non-blocking communication methods."
 - "Use a debugger with an parallelized code."
 keypoints:
-- "Correct use of non-blocking can substantially reduce the time your code spends communicating between processes."
+- "Where possible, use collective communication operations instead of point-to-point communication for improved efficiency and simplicity."
+- "Intelligent design choices can help you reduce the memory footprint required by MPI-parallelized codes" "
 ---

 ## 1. Example 1